climate-and-health-datasci-Unicamp/ldl-cholesterol-climate-analysis/README.md

 ### Weather data

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The database used in this work consisted of daily minimum (Tmin) and maximum temperatures (Tmax) from the weather station of the Agronomic Institute of Campinas (located at latitude 22°52’ S and longitude 47°4’ W) from 1961 to 2018.
-First, to estimate the impact of cold waves on LDL-C concentrations, data from the period of 2000 - 2018 was used.
-Further, the whole period was used to forecast the temperature time series.
+First, to estimate the impact of cold waves on LDL-C concentrations, data from the period of 2008 to 2018 was used.
+Further, the period of 1989 to 2018 was used to forecast the temperature time series.
+The detection of cold waves was based on the data from 1961 - 1990 (climatological normal).

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Daily Tmax and Tmin projections for the period of 2018 - 2050 (Latitude: 22°51' S, Longitude: 47°3' W) were obtained from the regionalized ETA climate model available on the [PROJETA platform](https://projeta.cptec.inpe.br/) for the climatic scenario: 05 km, RCP4.5, sudesteD2-BR, HADGEM2-ES.